enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 Together, the services form a cohesive and extensible backend platform that handles everything from sensor data ingestion to storage, metadata modeling, and user interaction.
 Their composition reflects a deliberate design that emphasizes interoperability, modularity, and robustness in distributed IoT deployments.

-The following part of this chapter provides a brief description of each service, following the typical sequence of user interaction.
+The following section provides a brief description of each service, following the typical sequence of user interaction.
 Starting with the creation and management of system entities through the web application, the process continues with automated schema generation, firmware compilation, and sensor configuration.
-As data is transmitted from the field, it is decoded, stored, and made available for querying.
+As data is received from the field, it is decoded, stored, and made available for querying.
 Each service contributes a distinct function within this workflow and is introduced in the following paragraphs.

 **Reverse Proxy:**  The reverse proxy acts as a single public entry point to the system, bundling all externally exposed services behind one unified HTTP/HTTPS interface.
 This is particularly relevant in production environments where port exposure should be minimized and controlled.
 It also simplifies routing, centralizes TLS certificate management, and enables domain-based access to the individual components.
 By abstracting the internal structure, the reverse proxy improves security and makes deployment more maintainable.
 The system uses Caddy, a lightweight and automated reverse proxy, which is described in more detail in a later chapter.

 **Web Application:**  The web application serves as the central interface through which users interact with the system.
 It consists of a frontend built with Vue.js and a backend implemented using python FastAPI, providing a clear separation of concerns between presentation and business logic.
 The backend exposes a RESTful API consumed by the frontend to perform actions such as creating and editing entities, managing sensor nodes, and visualizing data.
-To ensure security and maintainability, most microservices are not directly accessible from outside the system.
+To ensure security and maintainability, most microservices are not directly exposed to outside.
 Instead, the backend selectively communicates with other internal services to delegate specific tasks, such as compiling firmware or generating data schemas.
 This architectural decision helps to reduce the overall complexity and potential attack surface of the system.
 Access to the web application is protected through user authentication and role-based authorization, ensuring that only permitted actions are available to each user group.

 **Triplestore:**  The triplestore is implemented using an instance of Apache Jena Fuseki and serves as the central database of the system.
 It stores all relevant information including user accounts, sensor metadata, and the complete set of timeseries data.
 Write access to the triplestore is strictly controlled and limited to two internal services: the backend and the timeseries parser.